elwayman02/weevil-news/content/mortabello's,-the-portable-fellows.md

 A revolution in transportation is sweeping New Alexandria as two entrepreneurs joined forces to create Mortabello's, The Portable Fellows!
-Co-Founders Mortimer Rivers and Goey Portabello have combined their business ventures to provide superior service for their customers.
+Co-Founders Mortimer Rivers and Joey Portabello have combined their business ventures to provide superior service for their customers.

-Prior to founding this new business, Mortimer Rivers was the proprietor of Parcel Express, a competitor of Portabello Portables.
+Prior to founding this new business, Mortimer Rivers was the proprietor of Parcel Express, once a competitor of Portabello Portables by Joey Portabello.
 After realizing the improvements that could be made by working together, the two businessmen have decided to work together on this new venture.
 They will also be hiring more employees in the near future to increase their availability for potential customers.
 They will be operating offices out of Valentine (the old Freight Station)